How to Stop Yelling at Your Kids

 - See yourself as being responsible to your children – not for them.
-For example, when your child throws a temper tantrum in Walmart, you’re not responsible for it.
-But you are responsible for how you handle it.
+When your child throws a temper tantrum in Walmart, you’re not responsible for it.
+You ARE responsible for how you handle it.

-According to Runkel, every child wants parents who can keep their cool, even when things get heated.
-They want parents who are less prone to knee-jerk reactions and more level-headed.
+According to Runkel, they want parents who can keep their cool, even when things get heated… parents who are less prone to knee-jerk reactions and more level-headed.

 Runkel’s message is making a difference.
 For example, when Runkel and his family were eating out once, a young waitress recognized him from an appearance on The Today Show.
-She tearfully told him, “Thank you for giving me my parents back.
+Through tears, she said, “Thank you for giving me my parents back.
 They heard you on television, bought your book, and now we just don’t fight as much.
 They respect me, and I respect them.”

-For more information on how to stop yelling at your kids, visit screamfree.com.
+Ready for more on how to stop yelling at your kids?
+Go to screamfree.com!

 How a Parent’s Emotions Can Affect Their Child